adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-06-mental-health.md

 title="Pie chart showing gender distribution" description="This shows that the distribution between males and females suffering with mental health is very far apart as males are 4 times more likely to suffer with mental health than females." %}

+ It also shows 'housewives' are prone to mental health issues and are more likely to stay indoors.

 ```python
 # Analyze the relationship between days indoors and occupation
 days_indoors_by_occupation = pd.crosstab(df['days_indoors'], df['occupation'])